 The main reasons for server-side control issues are:

 - Frequent updates and teams rushing to market.

-- Expecting mobile operating system to take complete responsibility for the mobile app security.
+- We expect the mobile operating system to take complete responsibility for mobile app security.

 Attackers can easily root or jailbreak the mobile device and compromise the security of mobile apps.

 Common data leakage points that you should monitor:

 - Browser cookie objects